knetikmedia/knetikcloud-csharp-net20-client/docs/ContentArticlesApi.md

 <a name="createarticle"></a>
 # **CreateArticle**
-> ModelArticleResource CreateArticle (ModelArticleResource articleResource)
+> ArticleResource CreateArticle (ArticleResource articleResource)

 Create a new article